roncoa/StringEEPROM/README.md

 ```cpp
 void showAllStrings()
 ```
-Display all stored strings with their positions and lengths.
+Display all stored strings with their positions.

 ```cpp
 void printHelp()